TimMarie Williams

 TimMarie Williams, PhD

-Assistant Professor Clinical and Applied Science Education, Master's Programs
+Assistant Professor of Public Health Clinical and Applied Science Education, Master's Programs

 • Bachelor's Degree in Spanish, St. Edward's University